 Check out the essential furniture for home bar if you’re planning to build one in your home.

 Web-based Design Services

-Nevertheless, as people became comfortable with ordering clothing, books, appliances, and do-it-yourself legal services online, the Interior Design industry did venture forth into web territory and started selling furniture, fabric, lighting and all manner of accessories and artwork online.
+Nevertheless, as people became comfortable with ordering clothing, books, appliances, and do-it-yourself legal services online, the Interior Design industry did venture forth into web territory and started selling living room and dining room furniture, fabric, lighting and all manner of accessories and artwork online.
 The one thing that was tough to package was actual “Design Services.”
-So while there are all kinds of items to buy out there on the web, you are on your own as far as putting it together in a room with a professional designer’s flair.
-Now, it seems that barrier has been broken too.
+So while there are all kinds of items to buy out there on the web, you are on your own as far as putting something like dining room furniture it together in a room with a professional designer’s flair.
+That being said, now it seems that barrier has been broken too.
 We’ve noticed a number of websites popping up that purport to offer Design Services online: “Room in a Box” and “Decorator in a Box” to name two.
 (See www.burnhamdesign.com and www.mydiab.com.)

 What do they offer and how do they offer it?
 Well, they offer typical services that Interior Designer’s offer: room layouts, furniture selection, fabric, materials and color scheme coordination.
 How does it work?
 Well, you, the client, have to provide quite a lot of information to the online designer.
 Say you are going to engage an online designer to do your family room.
 Typically, you will have to provide a rough floor plan with accurate dimensions; you will have to fill out questionnaires about your living situation, lifestyle, and style preferences; and it’s helpful if you provide

 photographs of the room and any pieces you want to incorporate into the design scheme.
 You email all this information to your designer with your online payment, and in about three weeks time you will receive a design scheme for your room.